USDCAD Technical Analysis - Key levels in play | Forexlive

 - BoC Governor Macklem delivered a hawkish speech which points to another rate hike if the data remains strong into the next policy meeting.

-- The Canadian underlying inflation data has been beating expectations month after month and this week we got another beat across the board.
+- The Canadian underlying inflation data has been beating expectations month after month and last week we got another beat across the board.

 - On the labour market side, the recent report showed another uptick in wage growth and this is something that Governor Macklem said the BoC is watching carefully.